Longmire (TV series): Plot

-Walt Longmire (Robert Taylor) is the sheriff of fictional Absaroka County.
+Walt Longmire (Australian actor Robert Taylor) is the sheriff of fictional Absaroka County in Wyoming.
 Sheriff Longmire's longtime friend Henry Standing Bear (Lou Diamond Phillips), a Cheyenne, provides insight to and sometimes aids in dealing with tribal police.
 (The Indian reservation has its own police force, which has authority within the reservation boundaries, except for capital crimes.)
-As the series progresses, the friends deal with issues of gambling at a casino on the reservation, issues of competing jurisdictional authority for protecting people and prosecuting crimes, and other issues of contemporary Native American life.
+As the series progresses, the friends deal with gambling at a casino on the reservation, competing jurisdictional authority for protecting people and prosecuting crimes, and other issues of contemporary Native American life.

 Season one

 Walt's adult daughter Cady (Cassidy Freeman) is concerned that her father has been stuck since the death of her mother.
 While preparing to run for re-election, Walt has delegated most police duties to deputies Branch Connally (Bailey Chase) and "The Ferg" (Adam Bartley).
 Branch has also entered the election, to unseat Longmire, and he is secretly dating Cady.
 Victoria "Vic" Moretti (Katee Sackhoff), a transplanted Philadelphia homicide detective, arrived in Wyoming six months prior and works as one of Walt's deputies.

 In random flashback scenes, Walt and Henry travel separately to Denver, Colorado, where Walt attacks someone in a meth house.
 Denver Police Homicide Detective Fales (Charles S. Dutton) later comes to Wyoming to talk to Walt and Cady about Cady's mother's death.
 Cady is shocked to learn her mother was murdered, as Walt had told her she died of cancer.
 Fales tells Walt they found the murder suspect buried in a shallow grave.
-Walt denies killing the man; however, Detective Fales suspects that if Walt did not commit the murder, then Henry did.
+Walt denies killing the man, but Detective Fales suspects that if Walt did not commit the murder, then Henry did.